petersku/contao-onepagecontent-bundle/README.md

 # Contao OnePage Content Bundle

-This bundle create an One Page Navigation Element.
+This bundle create an One Page Navigation Element in Contao.

 ## Why

-We want a sticky navigation in a Contao article to organize the page content nicer.
+We want a sticky navigation in an article to organize the page content nicer.

 ## How